aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.SecurePublicAccess.md

 This variable defines the initial number of Zilla Plus instances.

-Optionally override the default instance type for Zilla Plus via `cdk.context.json`, in the `SecurePrivateAccess` `instanceType` variable.
+Optionally override the default instance type for Zilla Plus via `cdk.context.json`, in the `SecurePublicAccess` `instanceType` variable.

 ### `roleName`: Zilla Plus EC2 Instance Assumed Role